ansible/molecule/docs/ci.rst

-If you need access to requirements in private repositories, `create a token`_ with the required privileges, then define a ``GIT_CREDENTIALS`` secret for your repository with a value looking like `https://username:token@github.com/`, and finaly add the following step before `Test with molecule`
+If you need access to requirements in private repositories, `create a token`_ with the required privileges, then define a ``GIT_CREDENTIALS`` secret for your repository with a value looking like `https://username:token@github.com/`, and finally add the following step before `Test with molecule`

 .. code-block:: yaml